MaterializeInc/materialize/doc/developer/design/20230315_backup_restore.md

 We plan to take advantage of features built into our infrastructure:

-- [CRBC changefeeds](https://www.cockroachlabs.com/docs/v22.2/change-data-capture-overview) allow capturing all the changes to your data in CRDB and exporting it as a stream.
-We already record these changefeeds to S3.
+- [CRBC backups](https://www.cockroachlabs.com/docs/v22.2/change-data-capture-overview) capture the full state of the CRDB cluster as of a particular point in time.
 - [S3 Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) permits keeping around old versions of the objects written to S3.
 (Deletes are translated into tombstones.)
 This is usually used in concert with an [S3 lifecycle policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html), to avoid retaining data forever.

-We’d configure both systems to keep around this fine-grained change data around for the last month, after which it can be deleted.

-To restore a shard at a particular time, we would:
+To restore a shard at a particular time, we can:

-- Choose a CRDB timestamp that corresponds to the requested wall-clock time.
+- Choose a CRDB backup for the desired wall-clock time, and restore it to the environments CRDB database.
-- Replay the changefeed back into CRDB until the corresponding timestamp.
 - This CRDB data will hold references to objects in S3, some of which will reference yet other objects.
 Recursively walk the DAG of references; when we encounter a reference to a since-deleted blob, undelete that blob by removing the tombstone.

 While this imposes some additional cost, it’s modest both in absolute terms and relative to our other options.
 See [the appendix](#appendix-a-s3-costs) for more details.